varun-tiwari/iamfreecodecamp/README.md

 3.  make Alumni get to know one another.

+**🔥 #iamfreeCodeCamp** project is non-commercial, open source and with educational purposes.

 ## How to contribute?

 If you have any suggestion please raise an issue in our repo.

-If you want to tackle an issue:
+If you want to participate as a developer:

 1. create a fork from iamfreecodecamp repo

 2. create a feature branch

-    3. create a PR to our `develop`branch with detailed and well documented descriptions about what your doing.
+3. create a PR to our `develop` branch with detailed and well documented descriptions about what your're doing (feature / enhancement / bug fix).

 ## Website